fvanevski/RAG/mastra-frontend/README.md

-# Mastra Weather AI - Frontend
+# Mastra Graph RAG Assistant - Frontend

-The frontend application for the Mastra Weather AI Assistant, built with Next.js 15, CopilotKit, and Tailwind CSS.
+The frontend application for the Mastra Graph RAG Assistant, built with Next.js 15, CopilotKit, and Tailwind CSS.

 ## 🚀 Quick Start